 (3) No more than 50 crabs per person per day or 100 per vessel per day with a minimum carapace width of five inches (point to point) shall be taken.

 (f) Any fishes taken for bait purposes are included within the daily possession limit for that species.

-(g) It is unlawful to take nongame fish for bait or any other fish bait from designated public mountain trout waters and from the bodies of water specified for the following counties:
+(g) It is unlawful to take nongame fish for bait or any other fish bait from the following waters: